Last Updated on September 8, 2021

 - Nearby Places!

 This post is part of our series on Onslow County and more of our favorite places to visit in Eastern North Carolina.
-We also think a visit to Swansboro is one of the best things to do in North Carolina!
+We think a visit to Swansboro is one of the best things to do in North Carolina!
+It’s also one of our favorite day trips from Raleigh.

 June: During the second weekend of June, Swansboro holds its “Arts By The Sea” annual festival.
 The event attracts art lovers from across the state for a juried exhibition of photography, home decor, paintings, jewelry, and pottery.